*** PrivOn Workshop: October 20th, 2014 ***

 Last year Bruce Schneier’s article “The Internet is a surveillance state” summarised the state of Internet privacy as “Welcome to an Internet without privacy, and we've ended up here with hardly a fight”.
 A couple of months later, Snowden shocked the world when he revealed that the US National Security Agency (NSA) were tracking online communication in a large scale surveillance programme known as PRISM.
 This was quickly followed by revelations that other countries were running similar covert operations.
 One year on and the story is still making headline news.
 Just this month, Tim Berners-Lee called on the world to take a stand against surveillance on the web.
 His suggestion is a global digital "bill of rights" similar to the Magna Carta.The stage is set for a thrilling debate on the right to privacy and what actions should be taken to protect this right online.
-Technical Co-Sponsored by IEEE UK and Ireland SSIT Chapter, this year’s workshop aims to build on last years event by growing the community of individuals actively working on the topic and by promoting discussion beyond the technical aspects, building on aforementioned current events.
+Technical Co-Sponsored by IEEE UK and Ireland SSIT Chapter and the CityPulse Project, this year’s workshop aims to build on last years event by growing the community of individuals actively working on the topic and by promoting discussion beyond the technical aspects, building on aforementioned current events.
 It aims to capture the intersection between society, policy and technology, for example by debating the need and foundation for a global digital "bill of rights" similar to the Magna Carta as suggested by Tim Berners-Lee.

 Bruce Schneier’s article “The Internet is a surveillance state” summarises the state of Internet privacy in its concluding paragraphs: